 That leaves — for now, anyway — B.J.
 Coleman as Rodgers' backup.
-The team already has cut Graham Harrell, once the favorite for the job, who now is on the New York Jets' roster.
+The team already has cut Graham Harrell, once to favorite for the job, who now is on the Jets' roster.
 For those who have forgotten: Rodgers was sacked 51 times last season and expect to play a fourth-round rookie at left tackle, so, no worries there.

 [It's game time!
 Play fantasy football from Yahoo!
 Sports]